Malitthh/playwright-automation/src/MCP/utils/testRunner.md

 - After each run, update the testHistory.json file with the new summary so trends are always up to date.
 - Ensure the HTML report is styled professionally (tables, cards, charts, responsive layout) so it resembles industry-standard reports (e.g., Allure/Extent).
 - Do not try to create playwright scripts.
+- Do not try to create report under default playwright reports folder

 ## Test Configurations